apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 upgrade, its effects and consequences should largely remain invisible to the end-user.
 Aside from all the usual reasons, this upgrade should allow CAS to be one step closer to native builds using the likes of GraalVM.

-Make sure this Maven repository, `https://repo.spring.io/milestone`, is listed and made available in your build.

 <div class="alert alert-info">
 <strong>Remember</strong><br/>Be sure to review your CAS Overlay configuration
 to make sure the Spring Boot version correctly matches that of CAS.
 Creating a CAS Overlay